dojo/dojo.io/site/source/tutorials/1040_dojo1_dijits/index.md

 The Dojo 1 loader configuration can be complex.
 There is this Dojo 1 tutorial <em>[Configuring Dojo with dojoConfig](https://dojotoolkit.org/documentation/tutorials/1.10/dojo_config/index.html)</em> that explains how to configure Dojo 1.
 {% endaside %}

-In the previous step, we need to include a configuration for our Dojo 1 loader.
-For this tutorial, we only need to ensure that the Dojo 1 loader works in an asynchronous fashion, because the Dojo 1 loader will default to synchronous operation, which will perform slower and cause issues with our application.
-The file could be named anything, but in this tutorial, we are naming it `/src/dojo1.cfg.js`.
+In the previous step, we needed to include a configuration for our Dojo 1 loader.
+For this tutorial, we only need to ensure that the Dojo 1 loader works asynchronously, because the Dojo 1 loader will default to synchronous operation, which would inhibit performance and cause issues with our Dojo 2 application.
+The configuration could have any name.
+Here we specify it as `/src/dojo1.cfg.js`.

 {% instruction 'Create a `/src/dojo1.cfg.js` with the following content:' %}